Medicare and PEBB Program benefits

 Medicare Part D is available to people enrolled in Medicare Part A and/or Part B. It is a voluntary program that offers prescription-drug benefits through private plans.
 These plans provide at least a standard level of coverage set by Medicare.

 All PEBB medical plans available to employees provide creditable prescription drug coverage.
 This means the plans provide prescription drug benefits that are as good as or better than Medicare Part D coverage.
 After you become entitled to Medicare Part A and/or Part B, you can keep your PEBB coverage and not pay a late enrollment penalty if you decide to enroll in a Medicare Part D plan later.
-(To avoid a premium penalty, you cannot be without creditable drug coverage for more than 63 days.)
+(To avoid a premium penalty, you cannot be without creditable drug coverage for more than two months.)

 If you do enroll in Medicare Part D, your PEBB medical plan may not coordinate prescription-drug benefits with your Medicare Part D plan.
 If you enroll or cancel enrollment in Medicare Part D, you may need a “notice of creditable coverage” to prove continuous prescription-drug coverage.
 Call PEBB at 1-800-200-1004 to request one.

-Note: If you choose to enroll in PEBB retiree insurance coverage and also enroll in Medicare Part D, you may only enroll in Premera Blue Cross Medicare Supplement Plan F. The PEBB Program does not offer a Medicare Part D plan and you are not required to enroll in it.
+Note: If you choose to enroll in PEBB retiree insurance coverage and also enroll in Medicare Part D, you may only enroll in Premera Blue Cross Medicare Supplement Plan G. The PEBB Program does not offer a Medicare Part D plan and you are not required to enroll in it.

 Medicare Supplement plans are not available to employees.
 A Medicare supplement plan, or Medigap plan, can help pay for some of the health care costs that Medicare Part A and B don’t cover, such as copayments, coinsurance and deductibles.